 Finally, if aphids are the bug plaguing your vegetables, you can buy a colony of ladybugs from your local garden centre.
 Lady bugs eat aphids, so they’re a great natural pest control.

-If you’ve never grown Brussel sprouts before and have only seen them in the grocery store, you might not know that they grow along tall stems with big leaves stretching out.
-To harvest Brussel sprouts, pull out the plant and cut off all the branches.
-Then rip off the individual heads and clean them.
+If you’ve never grown Brussels sprouts before and have only seen them in the grocery store, you might not know that they grow along tall stems with big leaves stretching out.
+To harvest Brussels sprouts, pull out the plant and cut off all the branches.
+Then, rip off the individual heads and clean them.

 That’s it!